 NEW!
 Virtual Version of the Bean Game (and Extension Activity too)

 At the top right corner of the map, students will see their current spending amount.
-If it surpasses 20, the cell will change to red indicating that they are over the budget and need to reallocate their funds.
+If it surpasses 20, the cell will change to red indicating that they are over budget and need to reallocate their funds accordingly.

 To take the game a step further, Jane Viau, an educator from New York City, extended this activity by developing additional "Life Happens" scenarios and events where students select strips of paper during the game.
 To do this virtually, you might call on one student at a time and have them select a number from 1 to 12.
 You could then read the event that corresponds to that number from the list below.

 Here are the events and their impact: